 Activity examples:

-- Show a youngster how to put away a small amount for a cause they care about and use the rest for buying an action figure at the store while shopping with you.
+- Show your chilld how to save a small amount for a cause they care about and spend the rest on a small toy.

 2. Create a family bank